-In general, a secure management of the LANTIME is possible with SSH, HTTPS and SNMP.
+In general, a secure management of the LANTIME is possible with SSH, HTTP and SNMP.
 If the configuration via SNMP is desired, the usage of version 3 is the only way to get a secure connection to manage the system.
 It is a good practice to deactivate all services that are not in use, to minimize the attack surface.
 So if possible, only enable one of the services (SNMP has not the full configuration support, but you can activate the other services over SNMP)!

 The delivery of secured time information is only available for NTP.
 Please note, that the NTP protocol only supports integrity and authenticity but no confidentiality.
-PTP does not currently support IT security functions.
-These are only planned for the next protocol standard.
-For this reason, you must still use NTP to ensure secure time synchronization.
+On the other hand, PTP can not be configured to be secure.
+The next protocol standard of PTP will also provide some security features, but at the moment you still have to fall back to NTP for secure time delivery.

 Another important advisory is to use the newest browsers and service clients to support the selection of the best security algorithms for server and client communication.
-A timely installation of updates can also close known vulnerabilities and minimize the risk of a successful attack.
+Also the existence of known vulnerabilities can be reduced by a fast patch conduct.